-All prospective Educational Administration and Supervision (Leadership license) candidates must complete the following requirements.
+All prospective TN Instructional Leadership Licensure candidates must complete the following requirements.

-- Submit to LMU a completed Recommendation for Consideration for the Lincoln Memorial University Educational Administration and Supervision Licensure Program form.
+- 1. Submit to LMU a completed Recommendation for Consideration for the Lincoln Memorial University Instructional Leadership Licensure Program form.
 This form must be completed by a practicing administrator.
-When the Recommendation for Consideration form has been submitted to Lincoln Memorial, an application packet will be mailed to the candidate. - Complete the Application for Graduate Education Studies, Educational Administration and Supervision Program form.
+When the Recommendation for Consideration form has been submitted to Lincoln Memorial, an application packet will be mailed to the candidate. - 2.
+Complete the Application for Graduate Education Studies, Instructional Leadership Program form.
 A \$50 application fee is required to be attached to the form.
-Two official transcripts verifying the bachelor's degree must be forwarded to Lincoln Memorial University from the bachelor's degree institution.

-- 3. Complete the Candidate Portfolio requirements. - 4.
+Two official transcripts verifying the bachelor's degree must be forwarded to Lincoln Memorial University from the bachelor's degree institution. - 3.
+Complete the Candidate Portfolio requirements. - 4.
 Selected candidates will be invited for interviews. - 5.
 Candidates who successfully complete their interviews will be admitted to the program - 6.
 All deadlines must be met.